FelipeStella/Repositorio-para-estudo/Extensions for VSCode.md

  - **Better Comments** - categorizes and makes comments more user friendly
  - **Bracket Pair Colorizer** - separetes the pair of bracket by color
  - **DotENV** - DotEnv for VsCode
+ - **Peacock** - subtly change the color of your VSCode workspace.
+Ideal for multiple instances
+ - **Settings Sync** - synchronizes vscode settings across multiple computers
+ - **TODO Highlight** - Highlight annotations within your code.
+ - **Vs Code Icons** - Bring icons to your Visual Studio Code
+ - **change-case** - Quickly change the case of the current selection or current word